Copart (CPRT)

 Starting as a single salvage yard in California in 1982, Copart (NASDAQ:CPRT) operates an online auction platform that connects sellers of damaged and salvage vehicles with buyers ranging from dismantlers and rebuilders to used car dealers and exporters.

-Copart is a market leader.
-The valuation seems fair based on its quality, and we think now is an opportune time to invest in the stock.
+Copart is a top-tier company.
+The valuation seems fair relative to its quality, so this could be a prudent time to invest in some shares.

 Why Is Now The Time To Buy Copart?

-Online vehicle auction company Copart (NASDAQ:CPRT) fell short of the market’s revenue expectations in Q1 CY2025, but sales rose 7.5% year on year to $1.21 billion.
-Its GAAP profit of $0.42 per share was in line with analysts’ consensus estimates.
+Online vehicle auction company Copart (NASDAQ:CPRT) missed Wall Street’s revenue expectations in Q3 CY2025, with sales flat year on year at $1.16 billion.
+Its GAAP profit of $0.41 per share was 3.5% above analysts’ consensus estimates.

 Company Overview